A new mini-industry has made its… whey …to shelves and cupboards nationwide and that deserves a discussion.

 I stressed mass-produced products so much today because that’s what almost all of us will see when shopping for these dairy alternatives.
 Niche brands that produce with integrity are few and far between – just like with the supplement industry.

-There are many great options out there, so here’s a couple simple pointers on what to look for:
+There are many great options out there, so here are a couple of simple pointers on what to look for:

 - Look for products that have only a few ingredients

 - Make sure the ingredients are FOODS that you can easily recognize

 - Be on the lookout for added vitamins